Dental Wellness

 • Dental trauma from a fall, accident, or sports injury

-• An orthodontic wire or appliance that is poking, cutting, or causing sores inside the mouth.
+• An orthodontic wire or appliance that’s poking, cutting, or causing sores inside your mouth.

-These issues can progress quickly and may lead to more serious complications if left untreated.
+These issues can progress fast and might lead to more serious complications if left untreated.

-Concerns that can usually wait a day or two:
+Things that can usually wait a day or two

 • A lost filling, veneer, or crown without sensitivity

-• Mild tooth sensitivity that may come and go
+• Mild tooth sensitivity that comes and goes

 • Cosmetic concerns that aren’t causing discomfort

-• Orthodontic procedures or concerns that are not related to acute pain, infection, swelling, or trauma
+• Orthodontic questions not related to pain, swelling, or infection

-• Food stuck between teeth that isn’t causing pain or swelling
+• Food stuck between teeth that isn’t painful

-• Minor soft tissue irritation, like a small cut, sore, or spot of tenderness
+• Minor soft tissue irritation like a small cut, canker sore, or tender spot

 What to do before your emergency visit

-If you’re waiting to be seen, a few simple steps can help manage discomfort:
+If you’re waiting to be seen, a few things can help:

 What to expect during an emergency dental visit

-Emergency visits are focused on identifying the cause of your symptoms and helping you feel better as quickly as possible.
-Your expert emergency dentist may:
+Emergency visits at CPW are focused on one thing: figuring out what’s going on and helping you feel better as quickly as possible.
+Your emergency dentist may:

 • Take x-rays to better understand what’s going on